pletfix/docs/en/commands.md

 # Commands

-_Utility class to interact with user on the command line_
+_Utility class to interact with users on the command line_

 [Since 0.5.0]